-Those of us who measure the number of first-time guests we attract each weekend know one crucial thing.
+Those who measure the number of first-time guests we attract each weekend know one crucial thing.
 We’re only counting a portion of the “actual” number of first-time guests.
 In other words, many first-time guests do not identify themselves.
 Therefore, we don’t know they are there.

 As far as I know, short of video surveillance and facial recognition software :), there are only so many ways to collect “first-time guest data.”
-Most of the churches with whom I’m in regular contact have a response card first-timers are asked to fill out or a mobile app with an electronic response form, usually as part of the welcome from the stage.
+Most churches with whom I’m in regular contact have a response card first-timers are asked to fill out or a mobile app with an electronic response form, usually as part of the welcome from the stage.

-Most churches have a pretty tight first-time guest assimilation process, but to get a new person into the process, they must first be identified.
+Most churches have a tight first-time guest assimilation process, but to get a new person into the process, they must first be identified.

 Here are the common “methods” for knowing when someone is new:

-- Face To Face Introduction – Many staff and volunteers are camped out in the lobby, entrance to the main auditorium, and children’s check-in area specifically to welcome people.
+- Face To Face Introduction – Many staff and volunteers are camped in the lobby, entrance to the main auditorium, and children’s check-in area specifically to welcome people.

 - Communication Card – Every service should include a first-time guest welcome and prompting to fill out a response card or electronic form.